AntonioLaurance/DronesFlood/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License (GPL).
 See [license](https://github.com/AntonioLaurance/DronesFlood/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>